Kubernetes Features

 5. Automated rollouts and rollbacks

-Kubernetes rolls out changes to the application or its configuration while monitoring application health to ensure it doesn’t kill all your instances simultaneously.
-If something goes wrong with Kubernetes, you can roll back the change.
+Kubernetes progressively rolls out changes to your application or its configuration, while monitoring the application’s health to ensure it doesn’t kill all your instances at the same time.
+If something goes wrong, Kubernetes will rollback the change.

 6. Persistent Storage